szabgab/perlmaven.com/sites/en/pages/building-a-static-blog-using-blio-and-github.md

 Once you have a domain you can set it up to point to Github and tell github to serve your pages when someone is accessing Github via that domain.
-For this you need to tell your DNS provider to point your host names to Github and you have to add a file called <b>CNAME</b> in your repository (containing the output files) with the hostname as the content.
+For this you need to tell your DNS provider to point your host names to Github and you have to add a file called **CNAME** in your repository (containing the output files) with the hostname as the content.

 As I only use the [Github Pages](http://pages.github.com/) for these experiments, I will use a hostname in my personal domain.
-So I set up github.szabgab.com to point to the github server as described in [Setting up a custom domain with Github Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and added a file called CNAME with one line in it: <b>github.szabgab.com</b>.
+So I set up github.szabgab.com to point to the github server as described in [Setting up a custom domain with Github Pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and added a file called CNAME with one line in it: **github.szabgab.com**.

 After another tea (and some more sharing of this article) you can check visit USERNAME.github.com again.
 It will automatically redirect to the hostname you set up and it will show the same demo page we created.